KuhlTime/bachelor-thesis/content/03_capabilities.md

 This would open up new ways of responding to emergencies and give the workers an extra level of security.

 Although iOS usage on smartphones in Canada is quite high compared to Europe.
-The application should be developed for both major players iOS (57.3% @statcounter_2022_mobile) and Android (42.5% @statcounter_2022_mobile) to ensure maximum coverage.
+The application should be developed for both major mobile operating systems iOS (57.3% @statcounter_2022_mobile) and Android (42.5% @statcounter_2022_mobile) to ensure maximum coverage.

 <!-- What requirements should the application fullfill? -->